 - 2.1 The West of England has a long history of mineral working, not only for use as aggregate, but also for industrial purposes, brick manufacture and building stone.
 Today's mineral activity is dominated by working of the Carboniferous Limestone for use as a roadstone and construction aggregate.
-There are no sand and gravel resources or known secondary aggregate resources of commercial value in the West of England. - 2.2 Carboniferous Limestone is worked from quarries in South Gloucestershire and North Somerset.
+There are no sand and gravel resources of commercial value in the West of England.
+As at the end of 2015 there was no known commercial production of secondary aggregates in the WoE.
+Production of secondary aggregate using incinerator bottom ash from energy from waste plants, such as at Avonmouth, had yet to begin. - 2.2 Carboniferous Limestone is worked from quarries in South Gloucestershire and North Somerset.
 The quarries are mostly capital intensive units, producing added value aggregate products (e.g. coated roadstone, concrete blocks), in addition to screened aggregates. - 2.3 As indicated below, the permitted reserves at limestone quarries in South Gloucestershire and North Somerset amount to a significant total which has been used to calculate a land bank.
 However it is important to note that many of those reserves are at inactive quarries in South Gloucestershire which are currently mothballed, including Tytherington and Cromhall.
 Tytherington Quarry has not been worked since 2010 as a result of the downturn in the economy.
 Cromhall Quarry has had its plant removed, and has been inactive for 20 years.
 Wick Quarry, also in South Gloucestershire, was sold to a private individual in 2013.
-In November 2015 an application was approved for the restoration of the quarry to a nature reserve. - 2.4 Table 1 below shows the eight quarries with extant planning permissions and permitted reserves in the West of England (WoE), but should be read with the above points in mind.
+In November 2015 an application was approved for the restoration of the quarry to a nature reserve. - 2.4 Table 1 below shows the eight quarries with extant planning permissions and/or permitted reserves in the West of England (WoE), but should be read with the above points in mind.